andrii-alex/Simple-Contact-Form/README.md

 # Simple-Contact-Form
- Client registers and credentials are stored.
-Each new client is linked to a team member.
+ Clients submit a contact form.
+Existing clients are verified through phone or email.
+ Each new client is stored in both the "clients" table and the "leads" table with the corresponding client_id.